-- body weight - the more you weight, the more you burn, as you use more energy to move a heavier body
+Bodyweight – the more you weigh, the more you burn, as you use more energy to move a heavier body

-- exercise intensity and duration – more extended and more intense activities burns the calories faster
+Exercise intensity and duration – more extended and more intense activities burn calories faster

-- choice of the exercise – it's intuitive: we know that recreational biking, mountain race (check our cycling breakaway calculator) and stationary cycling, each practised for 30 minutes, will give different results
+Choice of the exercise – it's intuitive: we know that recreational biking, mountain racing, and stationary cycling, each practiced for 30 minutes, will give different results

 How many calories does biking burn?